Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Conclusion

 \section{Conclusion}

 We presented Contrastive Hypothesis Retrieval (CHR), a framework that bridges clinical differential diagnosis with retrieval mechanism design.
 By explicitly modeling what to avoid through a mimic hypothesis $H^-$, CHR addresses the systematic vulnerability of existing query-expansion methods to hard-negative contamination.
-Experiments across three medical benchmarks demonstrate that CHR consistently outperforms state-of-the-art baselines, with retrieval shift analysis confirming that its gains stem from a fundamental redirection of retrieval toward qualitatively superior evidence.
+An adaptive contrastive weight that responds to the cosine similarity between the two hypotheses further removes the semantic co-occurrence collapse failure mode we previously identified, without adding any additional LLM calls.
+Experiments across three medical benchmarks, four retrievers spanning dense and sparse families, and three answer generators demonstrate that CHR consistently outperforms state-of-the-art baselines, and retrieval shift analysis confirms that its gains stem from a fundamental redirection of retrieval toward qualitatively superior evidence rather than incremental re-ranking.
 CHR offers a practical and efficient approach to enhancing the reliability of medical RAG systems, providing a robust foundation for AI-assisted clinical decision-making.